May 14, 2020

 Uncertainty about the future can make planning feel daunting.
 However, envisioning various possibilities can help us prepare for the worst—and best—scenarios and everything in-between.
 Our board of trustees, working together with the administrative team, has been actively engaged in scenario planning considering the macroeconomic indicators and trends in order to mitigate risks and capitalize on opportunities.
 We are also preparing a number of contingency plans for the start of the new school year that first and foremost prioritizes the health and safety of our community.
 We know that we must always be nimble, agile, and communicate clearly.

 We will be prepared to return to campus and in-person learning in August.
 We will also be prepared to resume school on campus, but with significant preventative and protective health measures in place.
 However, it is also possible that due to the ongoing pandemic, we will need to delay the start of school or begin the school year in virtual school (completely online) in August.
 We may also have to manage intermittent closures in fall and winter, forcing us into virtual school.
 Although we are planning for all of these possible scenarios, our priority is for the PreK-4 grades in particular to return on-time and in-person with safety measures in place in the fall.
 We’re also exploring the possibility of offering Panther Camp for July and August, depending upon how the executive orders change.
-Whatever the next school year looks like, it will be thoughtfully implemented and always in accordance with the requirements of state and local public health professionals and the recommendations of the CDC.
+Whatever the next school year looks like, it will be thoughtfully implemented and always in accordance with the requirements of state and local public health professionals.

 In mid-February, before we knew the full extent of the virus, we activated our crisis management plan and instituted a risk matrix that detailed potential responses to the worsening crisis.
 Anticipating and mitigating risk is a key aspect of our planning and we continue to append the matrix to include new information and recommendations from the government and health professionals.
 We are actively addressing the risk points to ensure the community’s health and well-being and institutional vitality.